Nigel2392/go-django/queries/docs/querying.md

 ---

-See [Querying Objects](./querying/queryset.md) for more advanced queries and usage…
+See [QuerySet Reference](./queryset/queryset.md) for more advanced queries and usage…

+See [Writing Queries](./queryset/writing_queries.md) for practical examples of filtering, pagination, ordering, and more.